GPN87/DAVB-Project-4/README.md

 ![dash](static/screenshots/dash.png)

 ## Pre-processing and model selection
+- The notebook entitled ```smoking5.ipynb``` details the exploratory and pre-processing work done to the raw data in ```smoking.csv```

+- Scaling was employed to the dataset to account for the various measurement scales present in the raw data.

+- Accuracy testing revealed much higher f1 scores predicting '0's or 'non-smoking.'
+This has been found to be due to the lopsided nature of the data.
+For this reason, random_oversampling techniques were used.

-Several supervised machine learning were tested for accuracy as part of the pre-processing step.
+- Several supervised machine learning algorithms were tested for accuracy as part of the pre-processing step.
 The relative accuracy is shown below.

 ![accuracy](static/screenshots/model.png)